YeonSphere/Nexus/docs/ARCHITECTURE.md

    - Implements ad blocking functionality
    - Intercepts and filters network requests

+5. Extension Manager (`src/utils/extensionManager.ts`)
+   - Manages the loading and execution of browser extensions
+   - Provides APIs for extensions to interact with browser functionality

 ## Data Flow

 1. User interacts with the Navigation component